wustl-data/rooster-cogburn/docs/exercises/env-setup.md

         ![Example Terminal Prompt](../assets/images/terminalprompt.png)

-## Commit and push your changes
+## Create a module and implement the function to pass your test

+??? tip "Orient Yourself"

+    The key to getting more comfortable with git, poetry, etc is to know what to do when you get stuck or don't know where to go next.
+Here are some helpful commands that you should run **very frequently** before and after performing operations on your git gree or virtual environment.
+This should help you gain an intuition on what these operations are doing.

+    - **git status**: Tells you what files have been changed since your last commit, what files are staged for commit, and what files are untracked.
+If your branch is attached to a remote tracking branch, it will also tell you if your local branch is ahead or behind the remote branch.
+    - **git log**: Shows you the commit history for your current branch.
+    - **git diff**: Shows you the changes you've made since your last commit.
+Generally, I find it more convenient to use the GUI for this.
+    - **git branch**: Shows you what branches exist in your local repo and which one you are currently on.
+The `-a` flag will show you all branches, including remote branches.
+    - **poetry show**: Shows you what packages are installed in your virtual environment.
+    - **poetry env info**: Shows you information about your virtual environment, including the location of the virtual environment on your machine.
+    - **poetry env list**: Shows you all of the virtual environments that poetry knows about on your machine.

+    Also likely to help is the usage of a GUI for git operations.
+While comfort with the command line is a valuable career skill, helpful for programming efficiency, and a marker of [technical sophistication](https://www.learnenough.com/command-line-tutorial#aside-technical_sophistication), using GUI tools can help you focus on concepts instead of command-line syntax.
+Here are some options:
+    - VS Code's built in Git GUI is okay for staging, committing, and pushing code, but you can get a much clearer picture of your git tree using the GitLens extension for VS code, which will be installed by default in our Dev Containers in all future versions.
+Non-WSL users might also like using GitHub Desktop to manage their git repos; this is one of the few cases where I've been unable to cleanly install a software tool with WSL, but hopefully they will add support for it soon.

-Use git commands to stage (`git add`) and commit (`git commit`) your changes.
-Use `git status` to see what files have been changed and what files are staged for commit, use `git log` to see the commit history, and use `git diff` to see the changes you've made since your last commit.
+1. Use git commands to stage (`git add`) and commit (`git commit`) your changes to `pyproject.toml` and `poetry.lock`.
+For some brief notes on what these commands are doing, see the [git glossary](../background/dataops/4-glossary.md).

+    ??? info "pyproject.toml & poetry.lock"

+        `pyproject.toml` is a configuration file for Poetry.
+It defines the project's dependencies, build instructions, and other metadata for various tools.
+Importantly, it's designed to be human readable and lets you define an "acceptable" range of package verions you might require for your project. `poetry.lock` is a bit different; it's a "machine-readable" file that defines the exact versions of the packages according to the way that Poetry _resolved_ the dependencies.

+        For example: say you specify "any version greater than 1.0" for a package e.g. Pandas.
+However, there is a separate package (say, Plotly), that requires "any version less than 2.0" of Pandas.
+Poetry will resolve this conflict by installing the latest version of Pandas that satisfies both requirements.
+By including a `poetry.lock` file in our repository, we can make sure that everyone is using the same versions of the packages we are using.
+Additionally, it helps us save time when we're installing the packages because Poetry doesn't need to take the extra time to perform the dependency resolution; it just uses what's in `poetry.lock` when you run `poetry install`.

 9. Complete the example assigment by implementing a function that returns a blank dataframe.
-If you're not sure how to proceed, try deducing next steps from your test output.
-Add, commit, and push (`git push`) your changes  to your private repo.
+First, make sure you understand Python's import structure, referring to the tip below if necessary.
+Once you understand how imports and functions work, and you're still not sure how to proceed, try deducing next steps from your test output.
+Once the test is passing, stage, commit, and push (`git push`) your changes to your private repo.

-    !!! tip "Git GUI"

-        Although it's good to know how to use git from the command line, you may find it easier to use a GUI.
-VS Code has a built-in git GUI, and GitHub Desktop can be a helpful interface for non-WSL users.

 10. Check your repo on GitHub.
-Go to the "Actions" tag and make sure the checks are passing!
+Go to the "Actions" tag and make sure the checks are passing (green)!

-## Improve your test
+## Add a test

+> Note: The previous version of this exercise asked you to rewrite the existing test: submissions that did already did this will still be accepted, but I think that making it a separate test makes things clearer for this exercise.

-1. Modify the test provided to check for a filter condition.
+1. Add a test in `tests/test_devenv.py` to check for a filter condition, similar to our in-class demo.
 2. Commit and push your changes to your private repo.

 The workflow run in your Actions tab on GitHub should be **red**.
 We will turn this test green with the exercise on Thursday.